Waterfall at Thornewood Preserve

 History

 Thornewood Open Space Preserve is a place rich in history, and includes the site of the historic Thornewood estate.
 San Franciscan Julian Thorne bought the Woodside property in 1908, and in the 1920s architect Gardner Dailey designed and built the Thornewood house, the summer home of Julian and his wife Edna.
 (Gardner Dailey designed the farm buildings at the nearby Filoli, the DeYoung Museum addition, and the American Embassy in Manila, among other projects.)
-Thorne retained his estate and sold the remaining acreage, which reached from Thornewood to Skyline Boulevard, to August Shilling of the Schilling Spice Company, for whom Shilling Lake is named.
+Thorne retained his estate and sold the remaining acreage, which reached from Thornewood to Skyline Boulevard, to August Schilling of the Schilling Spice Company, for whom Schilling Lake is named.
 The Thornewood House, surrounded by 3.5 acres of landscaping and a breathtaking view of the valley, is an example of estate life of the 1920s.
 This 87-acre estate was willed to the Sierra Club Foundation and later given to the District.
 Currently, the house and 10-acre private leasehold are being restored and are closed to the public.
 However, the remaining 77 acres of the estate, including an easy walk along wooded trails leading to Schilling Lake, are open to the public throughout the year.